mathjax/MathJax-docs/web/configuration.rst

 object that could be used to refresh the object if the options are changed, however.)

-If you need to change the configutation for an object whose options can't be changed once it is created, then you will need to create a new version of that object after you change the configuration.
-For examnple, if you change :attr:`MathJax.config.tex.inlineMath` after MathJax has started up, that will not affect the TeX input jax, as described above.
+If you need to change the configuration for an object whose options can't be changed once it is created, then you will need to create a new version of that object after you change the configuration.
+For example, if you change :attr:`MathJax.config.tex.inlineMath` after MathJax has started up, that will not affect the TeX input jax, as described above.
 In this case, you can call :meth:`MathJax.startup.getComponents()` to ask MathJax to recreate all